This biopsy involves taking a number of small samples of prostate tissue using an ultrasound guidance probe placed in the rectum.

-The samples are sent to a pathology laboratory where the specimen is later analysed.
+The samples are sent to a pathology laboratory where it is later analysed.
 Results are usually available in 2 to 3 days.
-The report will be sent to your referring doctor who will then convey these results to you.
+The report will be sent to your referring doctor who will give these results to you.

 The pathology company may also charge a gap for these services.
 Please discuss this with us if you have any questions.

-You will lie on the ultrasound bed on your side and a sonographer will place an ultrasound probe into the rectum.
-They may take some initial measurements and images.
-The radiologist will administer local anaesthetic and then take several biopsy samples using the ultrasound probe to guide the needle.
-The exact number of samples taken can vary due to a number of factors, but will be at least six.
-Whilst uncomfortable, it is not usually overly painful.
+You will lie on the ultrasound bed on your side, and a sonographer will insert an ultrasound probe into the rectum.
+They may take some measurements and images.
+The radiologist will give you a local anaesthetic and then take several biopsy samples using the ultrasound probe to guide the needle.
+The number of samples taken can vary but will be at least six.
+Whilst uncomfortable, it is not usually painful.

 Risks / Side Effects

-- To minimize the risk of infection you were given an antibiotic before the procedure and will be given a second antibiotic (Ciprofloxacin 500mg ) to take before going to bed the night of your biopsy.
+To minimise the risk of infection, you will be given an antibiotic before the procedure, and a second antibiotic (Ciprofloxacin 500mg) to take at bedtime the night of your biopsy.

 Before your Scan

-It is advisable to cease taking any anti-coagulant medication (eg Warfarin) for 1 week prior to the procedure.
-Please confirm this is OK with your referring or local doctor first.
-If your doctor thinks it is not safe to stop your anticoagulation they will need to discuss the biopsy request with a radiologist.
+We advise that you stop taking any anticoagulant medication (e.g. Warfarin) for 1 week before the procedure.
+You will need to discuss this with your referring or local doctor first.
+If your doctor thinks it is not safe to stop your anticoagulation medication, they will need to discuss the biopsy request with a radiologist.

-You will be asked to arrive 1 hour prior to your procedure to take a dose of antibiotic (Ciprofloxacin 500mg).
+You need to arrive 1 hour before your procedure to take a dose of antibiotic (Ciprofloxacin 500mg).
 We will give you this antibiotic, although it may also be prescribed by your referring doctor.

-Please note that the study cannot be performed unless the antibiotics are taken 1 hour before the biopsy time.
+Please note that the study cannot be done unless the antibiotics are taken 1 hour before the biopsy time.

-Please take your second antibiotic (Ciprofloxacin 500mg ) before going to bed on the night of your biopsy.
+You must take your second antibiotic (Ciprofloxacin 500mg) before going to bed on the night of your biopsy.

-You should avoid strenuous activity for 24 hours following the biopsy.
+Avoid strenuous activity for 24 hours after the biopsy.

-There will probably be some bleeding from the rectum which should decrease over a few days.
-You may also experience blood mixed with the urine and sperm which should decrease over a few weeks.
+Some bleeding from the rectum is likely, which should go away after a few days.
+You may also experience blood mixed with the urine and sperm, which should go away after a few weeks.